Home Fire (novel): Themes

 Home Fire is a contemporary reimagining of the Greek tragedy Antigone and New York Times book critic Dwight Garner argued the novel "hews to [the original's] themes: civil disobedience, fidelity and the law, especially as regards burial rights."

 Reception

-The novel received widely favorable reviews.
 In The Guardian, Natalie Haynes said, "Shamsie’s prose is, as always, elegant and evocative.
 Home Fire pulls off a fine balancing act: it is a powerful exploration of the clash between society, family and faith in the modern world, while tipping its hat to the same dilemma in the ancient one."
 In The Washington Post, Katharine Weber said the novel "blazes with the kind of annihilating devastation that transcends grief."
 Garner said the novel "may seem to wobble" in middle portions, "lurching shifts of tone as it moves between matters of the heart and of state," but strongly encouraged readers to stick Home Fire, as "builds to one of the most memorable final scenes I've read in a novel this century."